yidezhao/CherryTable-App/README.md

 # Cheery Table
-Cheery Table aims to bring transparancy into donation and charity.
-We do so by letting users to track their donation history and require organization to update the status occasionally.
-The users can log into the Android App and make donation.
+Cheery Table aims to bring transparency into donation and charity.
+We do so by letting users track their donation history and require organizations to update their status occasionally.
+The users can log into the Android App and make a donation.
 The Organization can log into the web and make requests.

 I've contributed to this group project in several aspects: \
 For the Android app, 1.
 I wrote the Donation tab which tracks the status of the donation, the main feature of the app.
 2. I connect everything to the MongoDB through Node.js (RESTful API). \